VR-25/acc/README.md

 ### Generic

-Emulate _battery idle mode_ with a voltage limit: `acc 101 -1; acc -s v 3920`.
+Emulate _battery idle mode_ with a voltage limit: `acc 101 0; acc -s v 3920`.
-The first command disables the regular - charging switch driven - pause/resume functionality.
+The first command disables the regular charging pause/resume functionality.
-The second sets a voltage limit that will dictate how much the battery should charge.
+The latter sets a voltage limit that will dictate how much the battery should charge.
 The battery enters a _pseudo idle mode_ when its voltage peaks.
+Essentially, it works as a power buffer.

-Limiting the charging current to zero mA (`acc -sc 0`) may emulate idle mode as well.
+Limiting the charging current to zero mA (`acc -sc 0`) may produce the same effect.
 `acc -sc -` restores the default limit.

 Force fast charge: `appy_on_boot="/sys/kernel/fast_charge/force_fast_charge::1::0 usb/boost_current::1::0 charger/boost_current::1::0"`